-In order to ensure that awareness of the importance of fair business practices is firmly embedded in Vetropack's corporate culture, the company provides training to employees on its Code of Conduct, which is based on the values of honesty, reliability and transparency.
+In order to ensure that awareness of the importance of fair business practices is firmly embedded in Vetropack's corporate culture, the company provides training to its employees on the Code of Conduct, which is based on the values of honesty, reliability and transparency.
 All employees are required to comply with the principles set out in the Code of Conduct.
+Employees in key positions are given guidelines for dealing with competitors and implementing anti-corruption guidelines.
 Decision-makers are additionally provided with extensive information on the company's Business Ethics Policy which focuses on fighting corruption, bribery and discrimination.
-Violations can be reported to the local Compliance Coordinator, the General Manager, the Compliance and Legal department or the CEO of Vetropack Group.
+Vetropack carries out regular inspections (in Accounting and Purchasing, for example) to minimise the risk of corruption and bribery and trains its employees to avoid anti-competitive actions.
+Vetropack has established a whistleblowing system where suspicions regarding anti-competitive behaviour can be reported.
+Violations can also be reported to the local Compliance Coordinator, the Management Board, the Compliance and Legal department or the CEO of Vetropack Group.
 Vetropack also encourages all employees to report any suspected violations while observing the principle of proportionality.

 Standardised SMETA audits (Sedex Members Ethical Trade Audits) are performed in order to monitor compliance with the company's Business Ethics Policy and occupational safety and environmental protection provisions.
-In the reporting year, SMETA audits were conducted at Vetropack Straža d.d. and PrJSC Vetropack Gostomel.
+Vetropack carries out on-site audits of environmental and social risks at its suppliers.
 Audits are also conducted on a regular basis to determine whether suppliers are in compliance with the Supplier Code.
-Vetropack's new contractual conditions are already being agreed upon with every new supplier and a growing number of existing suppliers.
+Vetropack's new contractual conditions are agreed upon with every new supplier and a growing number of existing suppliers.
+Acceptance of the Code of Conduct for Suppliers is compulsory.
+Suppliers have signed the Code of Conduct for Suppliers or have provided evidence that they have their own Code of Conduct that is at least equivalent to the former.
+Contracts involving relevant goods or services also contain explicit clauses on environmental protection, working conditions and on compliance with human rights.
+Vetropack also reviews its supply chain with regard to risks relating to conflict minerals so that these risks can be minimised.
+Provisions are implemented for selected suppliers to ensure that they comply with the regulations for handling conflict minerals.

-With regard to data privacy and data security, Vetropack follows the principles of the European General Data Protection Regulation.
-In order to respond to the global increase in cyber attacks, Vetropack has introduced further technical measures to improve information security.
+With regard to data privacy and data security, Vetropack follows the principles of the European General Data Protection Regulation and implements the updates required by law on an ongoing basis.
+In order to respond to the global increase in cyber attacks, Vetropack has continuously introduced technical measures to improve information security including secure solutions for suppliers.
 For example, the network architecture was reworked and new solutions for external connections and Vetropack's external security rating were established.
 These and other measures ensure a much higher security rating.